rydmike/flex_seed_scheme/README.md

 The `ColorScheme` colors that use these new tones are now finally also available in Flutter 3.22 or later.
 For more information and the latest updates, see [Material-3 color-roles](https://m3.material.io/styles/color/the-color-system/color-roles) specification.

 The updated Material-3 color system adds tones `[4, 6, 12, 17, 22, 24]`, they are used for new dark mode surfaces in revised Material-3 dark surface colors.
 Likewise, the added tones `[87, 92, 94, 96, 98]` are for light mode surfaces in the updated Material-3 color system.
-By default `paletteType` of `FlexTones.extended` is now used to enable support for the tones in the updated specification and also adding three more custom tone `[2, 5, 97]`.
+By default `paletteType` of `FlexTones.extended` is now used to enable support for the tones in the updated specification and also adding three more custom tones `[2, 5, 97]`.
 The `paletteType` with value `FlexPaletteType.extended` is now default, it produces 27 tones `[0, 2, 4, 5, 6, 10, 12, 17, 20, 22, 24, 30, 40, 50, 60, 70, 80, 87, 90, 92, 94, 95, 96, 97, 98, 99, 100]`.

 To use the older classic setup you can still use `FlexTones.common`.
 It produces the legacy M3 tones with its own two additions `[5]` and `[98]` resulting in 15 tones `[0, 5, 10, 20, 30, 40, 50, 60, 70, 80, 90, 95, 98, 99, 100]`.
 Flutter versions before 3.22 do not yet use these new tones in its standard `ColorScheme`.

 For backwards compatibility, when using type `FlexPaletteType.common` the chroma of high tones, meaning higher or equal to 90, are limited to maximum chroma of 40.
 This keeps the chromacity of tones 90 to 100 lower than or equal to 40.
 If the source seed color has higher chromacity than 40, there may be a sudden jump in chroma reduction at tone 90.
 This is the standard behavior for the original Material-3 tonal palette computation.
-The `FlexPaletteType.common` type is intended to be used when there is a need to follow the M3's original palette design.
+The `FlexPaletteType.common` type is intended to be used when there is a need to follow the M3's original, now legacy, palette design.

 When using the `FlexPaletteType.extended` type tones, there are not only new tones, but the chroma limit of tones >= 90 is also removed.
 This increases fidelity of higher tone when high chromacity is used.

 ## Accessibility

-You can use `FlexTones` to create a seed generated `ColorScheme`, that is based on same colors as your standard theme's light and dark scheme colors, but uses a chroma configuration and tone mapping setup that increases contrast further from standard light and dark theme setup.
+You can use `FlexTones` to create a seed generated `ColorScheme`, that is based on same colors as the standard theme's light and dark scheme colors, but uses a chroma configuration and tone mapping setup that increases contrast further from standard light and dark theme setup.

 There are two high contrast `FlexTones` configuration pre-made for this.
 They are called